autonomy-and-verification-uol/ROSMonitoring/README.md

 $ java -jar rml-compiler.jar --input test.rml --output test.pl
 ```
 The compiler will automatically compile the rml file into the equivalent prolog one, which can be used directly from the Prolog monitor.
+More information about RML can be found at: https://rmlatdibris.github.io/

+### Adding the monitor in the middle (Online version).

+Before we used our monitor only for logging purposes.
+But, the real power of our monitor lies in being the bridge among ROS nodes communications.